 Footprint of the 55 inch TV: 41.92" x 13.35".

-The Sony X90J has an outstanding contrast ratio, better than the Sony X900H, and it also has a full-array local dimming feature to improve the black level further.
+The Sony X90J has a fantastic contrast ratio, better than the Sony X900H, and it also has a full-array local dimming feature to improve the black level further.
 It displays deep blacks, which makes it well-suited for dark room viewing.
 Note that contrast can vary between units.

 If you want a brighter image and don't mind losing image accuracy, set the Picture Mode to 'Vivid', Brightness and Contrast to max, Color Tone to 'Neutral', Auto Local Dimming to 'High', and Peak Luminance to 'High'.
 We reached 857 cd/m² in the 10% window with these settings.

-The Sony X90J has a great full-array local dimming feature.
+The Sony X90J has a great full-array local dimming feature, but not quite as good as the Sony X95J.
 There are 24 local dimming zones, and the zones are pretty large.
 Zone transitions are very visible with our test pattern, but not as much in actual content.
 It seems to light up a zone a little too early in anticipation of the incoming object, and it's a bit slow to turn off when the object leaves the zone.
-There isn't much black crush, and lighter areas still retain a good amount of details.
-Blooming is very noticeable with our test pattern, but less so in real scenes.
+There isn't much black crush, and small highlights still retain a good amount of details.
+Blooming is very noticeable with our test pattern but less so in real scenes.
 That said, there are some scenes where it's very obvious, as it causes a haloing effect around moving people and makes some scenes look foggy or hazy.
 These issues are much more visible when viewing at an angle.
 Blooming around the FBI text is quite bad, but subtitles aren't as distracting because the entire bottom row lights up, making the blooming around them less noticeable.